-Management believes that, at this time, the conditions in our market space with ongoing contract delays and the additional time needed to execute on new contracts previously reported have put a strain on our cash reserves.
-However, recent private placements as well as the availability to raise capital via its shelf registration indicate there is no substantial doubt for the Company to continue as a going concern for a period of twelve months.
-We continue executing the plan to grow our business and achieve profitability.
-The Company may selectively look at opportunities for fund raising in the future.
+Management believes that, at this time, the conditions in our traditional market space with ongoing contract delays and the additional time needed to execute on new contracts previously reported could put a strain on our cash reserves.
+However, the anticipated steady cashflow from the AMA and the ability to raise capital via its shelf registration indicate there is no substantial doubt for the Company to continue as a going concern for a period of twelve months.
+We expect to continue executing the plan to grow our business and achieve profitability as previously discussed.
+The Company may selectively look at opportunities for fundraising in the future including potential debt offerings to support asset acquisition.
 Management has extensively evaluated our requirements for the next 12 months and has determined that the Company currently has sufficient cash and access to capital to operate for at least that period.

 While no assurance can be provided, management believes that these actions provide the opportunity for the Company to continue as a going concern and to grow its business and achieve profitability with access to additional capital funding.
-Ultimately the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing the plan described above which was put in place in late 2022 and will continue in 2024 and beyond.
-As a result, we expect to generate sufficient revenue and to attain profitable operations with minimal cash use in the next 12-18 months.
+Ultimately the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing the plan described above which was put in place in late 2024 and will continue in 2025 and beyond.
+As a result, we expect to generate sufficient revenue and to attain profitable operations with minimal cash use in the next 12 to 18 months.
 These consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.